 We focus on the beach communities which offer the most amenities without driving more than 10-20 minutes to buy groceries, see a doctor, banks, hospitals with emergency rooms, restaurants, and shopping opportunities like clothes or hardware stores.
 Of course, reliable electricity, water, and internet are top priorities too.
 A good road to get to the communities and houses is important too.

 There are plenty of other beach communities in Panama, but unfortunately, they do not have very many amenities close by, so we don’t usually visit those areas.
-Most people, especially retirees, do not want to drive an 30-60 minutes to go to a nice grocery store, restaurant, doctor or a hospital.
+Most people, especially retirees, do not want to drive 30-60 minutes to go to a nice grocery store, restaurant, doctor, or hospital.

 When selecting a place to live in Panama, it’s important to think 5 or 15 years ahead and whether you will still be comfortable making a one-hour drive to see a doctor or buy groceries.
 If you have pre-existing medical conditions it is especially important to select an area that is close to doctors and a hospital.

-The three most affordable beach communities on the Pacific side of Panama, which also have plenty of amenities, are (1) near the Coronado area, (2) the Azuero Peninsula near Chitre and Las Tablas and (3) in far western Panama in Puerto Armuelles.
+The two most affordable beach communities on the Pacific side of Panama, which also have plenty of amenities, are (1) near the Coronado area, and (2) the Azuero Peninsula near Chitre and Las Tablas.

 Coronado has every amenity you could possibly want or need but it is also one of the most expensive areas to live outside of Panama City.
 However, if you drive just a few miles east or west of Coronado there are more affordable options like: